Nazaniiin/DataVisualization_with_D3/README.md

 To make my second plot simpler, more clear, and easier to understand, I decided to remove the batting average(BA) variable from the plot and only group the data by `handedness`.
 The reasoning for that was because I had already drawn a plot showing the relation of height and batting average, and I felt it was redundant to include this variable against weight especially when it was not conveying any strong relationship.

-## Feedback

-### Feedback 1
-I shared the initial visualization with a Data Scientist in person and his first feedback to me was to use lighter colors in my visualization.
-Although stronger colors can be useful, based on my data and explanatory analysis, he felt it would be nicer to see lighter colors in the visualization.
-He also mentioned that if I decide to have multiple plots for a set of data, it is a good idea to follow the same color pallete in them.

-I also shared my visualization with Udacity and received a couple more feedback (feedbacks 2 and 3 below).
-The feedbacks were constructive and I decided to apply them to my visualizations.

-### Feedback 2
-The project rubric also requires a short explanation to be included.
-This is also helpful for readers to understand your visualization.
-This feedback was also given to me by another person I showed the visualization to.

-### Feedback 3
-The second graph takes a bit of time to understand due to the many things going on, faceting using shapes instead of colors might help?
-It's also not clear what the size of the circles represent, so this may lead to confusion.

 ## Resources

 - https://bost.ocks.org/mike/selection/